-Every public school district is governed by a school board consisting of five to 15 members.
-These board members both represent their community and champion the student experience within the local district.
-But before they can tackle critical issues, one milestone comes first: running for a school board.
+Almost every public school district is governed by a school board consisting of five to 7 members on average — though they can range based on district size from 3 to 25.
+These board members represent the community and champion the student experience within the local district.
+Before they can tackle critical issues, one milestone comes first: running for a school board.

 School board members are citizens elected by their community to make decisions about the local public school system based on community expectations and goals and what students need to succeed.
 Though serving as a school board member can be rewarding, it’s not for everyone.
 There are many different factors to consider in becoming a school board member, from the cost of campaigning to the commitment it takes to be an effective board member.

 Here are things to consider before running for a school board.

 Serving as a school board member requires significant time and commitment.
 School board roles and responsibilities are vast, and many demand each member’s undivided attention.